 Cultural Exchange: Bridging Two Worlds

 Beyond economics, the relationship between Costa Rica and the United States is deeply rooted in cultural exchange.
-Now, language, food, and traditions create a bridge that connects people across borders.
+On the flip side, language, food, and traditions create a bridge that connects people across borders.
 Many Costa Ricans speak Spanish, but the influence of American culture is also evident in the country’s lifestyle.

 Food is a prime example of this exchange.
 Costa Rican cuisine is rich with ingredients like plantains, beans, and fresh seafood, which are common in American diets.
 On the flip side, American fast food chains have found a place in Costa Rican cities, offering a familiar option for locals and tourists alike.